By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 : CANCELLATION.originalReference

-: the PSP reference of the authorisation.pspReference
+: The PSP reference of the authorization.pspReference

-: same as thepspReference
+: The same as thepspReference

-in the /payments/paymentPspReference/cancels response.-
+in the /payments/{paymentPspReference}/cancels response.-

 success

-: indicates whether the cancel request was successful.
-Possible values:- true: the cancel request was successful.
+: Indicates whether the cancel request was successful.
+Possible values:- true: The cancel request was successful.

 reason